LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 If you suspect a problem in the increments or snapshots, you can delete and recreate them in their respective buckets.

 ## Reset the ingested increments:
-- In S3 raw zone 'api_response' bucket, in each table repository, delete the data up to the last date you want to keep !
-Do not delete the initial full load!
+- In S3 raw zone 'api_response' bucket, in each table repository, delete the data up to the last date you want to keep *Do not delete the initial full load!*
 - Run the api_response crawler
 - Run the ingestion job
 - Run the api_response crawler again
-As a result you should see in S3 a new partition wit today's date.
+As a result you should see in S3 a new partition with today's date.
 It contains all records updated since the last day you kept in the bucket.

 ## Reset the parsed increments:
 - In S3 raw zone, empty the 'parsed' bucket